-Manhattan Christian College offers four- and five-year bachelor's degrees, two-year Associate of Ministry degrees, a fifth-year Bachelor of Theology degree, an adult student degree completion program, and a one-year certificate.
+Manhattan Christian College offers four- and five-year bachelor's degrees, two-year Associate of Ministry degrees, a fifth-year Bachelor of Theology degree, an adult student degree completion program, both via the classroom and online, and a one-year certificate.
 At the bachelor's level, the student may pursue a Bachelor of Arts degree, which includes a language study, or a Bachelor of Science degree.
 All MCC bachelor degrees include a Bible/Theology major, general education, leadership, professional studies major, and unrestricted electives.